MrAndrewBlood/Captcha-Solver/Readme.md

 ## Installation

-+ Download and execute the compiled exe or
+Download and start the compiled .exe or

 1. Install the Requirements